ashleyavena/c1024-code-solutions/ds-bst/ds-bst-quiz-notes.md

 - How do you add an element into a Binary Search Tree?
-What is its time complexity? assign the new value to the index list[index]= new_value time complexity: O(n) in a balanced BST
+What is its time complexity? assign the new value to the index list[index]= new_value time complexity: O(n) in a balanced BST logmarithmic

 - How do you remove an element from a Binary Search Tree?
 What is its time complexity?
   Leaf Node (no children) remove it directly